 The second difficulty relates to restrictions to data access imposed by some public organisations.
 As long as it concerns public data paid by the public’s money, this situation should not continue.
 Back to the bright side, this situation is addressed by the new data policies of the major space agencies, the open access policy of most environmental agencies and initiatives for facilitating access to scientific knowledge and data.
 Statistical offices have also considerably improved access to their databases and developed local statistics.
 However, more progress is needed for example with merging further statistical and GIS data and on the development of grid data bases.

-Data collection methods will only develop if they meets needs of policy makers, companies and the public.
+Data collection methods will only develop if they meet needs of policy makers, companies and the public.
 A new product results from iterations between the supply and demand sides.
 The supply side brings together intuition of a need and technical capacities to meet it, draws sketches, designs models, prototypes etc. The demand side expresses needs, preferences and finally validates the supplied product by using it.
 Accounting methodologies for the environment have been designed proficiently over the past three decades, and now they can be tested in different contexts.
 The progress is now being made, but we have not yet met the demand side requirements, as expressed through initiatives such as Beyond GDP (2007), TEEB, UNEP’s Green Economy initiative (2008), and national initiatives such as the Stiglitz-Sen-Fitoussi Commission on the Measurement of Economic Performance and Social Progress in France.

 All these initiatives (launched before the present financial and economic crises) tell that there is an urgent need to reflect more correctly the social and environmental interactions of the economic development.
 The current crises amplify this need.
 All the initiatives acknowledge that physical indicators are part of the response.
 They all suggest then need for new monetary indicators.
 It is therefore essential for the supply side to start to develop these new measures on the basis of existing data.
 These measures will initially be coarse and simple but they will help users to change their perspectives.